octobercms/docs/2.x/services/validation.md

 ## Error Messages & Views

 Once you have performed validation, you will need an easy way to get the error messages back to your views.
-This is conveniently handled by October.
-Consider the following routes as an example:
+This is conveniently handled by October CMS.
+Consider the following AJAX handler as an example:

 ```php
 public function onRegister()